tdvortex/eris/eris-book/src/concepts/features.md

 A **channel** is a Discord text channel in a Discord server/guild.
 Channels display posts, and can follow users.
 But channels *cannot post anything*, so they cannot be followed.

-So, instead of a user only seeing their own personalized feed (like on [Mastodon](https://joinmastodon.org/)), a user can see many channels, and a channel is shared amongst many users.
+So, instead of a user only seeing their own personalized feed (like on Mastodon), a user can see many channels, and a channel is shared amongst many users.

 ### Posts are public but unlisted

-Like feed-based social networks (*a la* Mastodon), when a user makes a message into a post, is is publicly available.
+Like feed-based social networks, when a user makes a message into a post, is is publicly available.
 It will be directly posted on *all* channels which follow them, even those the user themselves doesn't see and may not even know about.
-Then, he post might also be re-shared by users in those channels, or shared onto other social networks; anyone who has a link to the post can see it without any authorization required.
+Then, the post might also be re-shared by users in those channels, or shared onto other social networks; anyone who has a link to the post can see it without any authorization required.

 This means that any post made using Eris could potentially be seen by thousands of people, including complete strangers, anywhere in the world, even if the source message was posted to a private Discord channel. **Do not post sensitive information onto Eris** (or any other public social network)!